awslabs/mountpoint-s3/doc/METRICS.md

 ### Sample dashboard

 To visualize these metrics, here is a sample CloudWatch dashboard template: [cloudwatch.json](../examples/dashboards/cloudwatch.json).
-Update the region in the template and create a dashboard using the AWS CLI or CloudWatch console:
+Create a dashboard using the AWS CLI or CloudWatch console, and then input the region when viewing.

 ```bash
 aws cloudwatch put-dashboard --region <region> --dashboard-name <dashboard-name> --dashboard-body file://examples/dashboards/cloudwatch.json